cju5025/HumorMe/README.md

 * Create new jokes for other users to enjoy!

 To_do:
-* create intro video
+* Create intro video
-* create delete favorites function
+* Create delete favorites function

 ## Status
 Project status : project requirements reached with options to expand functionality.